 Professor Ammourah wrote more than 40 articles in the local newspapers and magazines on the current events in West Asia.
 He is also the author of 4 books titled: “The Middle East and the language of politics and media: approaches to analysis and translation” dealing with the following topics: Book 1: Deals with the conflict between Lebanon and Israel.
 Book 2: deals with the peace negotiations.
 Book 3: Deals with the Mediterranean between struggle and cooperation.
 Book 4: deals with guide to political Analyst.

-In addition to this, Professor Ammourah translated to Al Farqad publishing house a number of books from English into Arabic titled: (1)- Diplomatic Handbook , (2)-The gardens of democracy, (3)- The Arab Spring: Libyan winter, (4)- Why leaders lie: the truth behind lying in international politics.
-He is currently working on translating his book into English titled: “The Mediterranean between struggle and cooperation” which deals with history of the Arab European political, economic and cultural relations.
-He is also working on translating into Arabic a book titled “political discourse analysis” by Norman and Ezabella Fairclough.
+In addition to this, Professor Ammourah translated to Al Farqad publishing house a number of books from English into Arabic titled: (1)- Diplomatic Handbook , (2)-The gardens of democracy, (3)- The Arab Spring: Libyan winter, (4)- Why leaders lie: the truth behind lying in international politics, (5)- “political discourse analysis” by Norman and Ezabella Fairclough, (6)- He translated his book into English titled: “The Mediterranean between struggle and cooperation” which deals with history of the Arab European political, economic and cultural relations

 Professor Ammourah’s areas of specialization and interests include: diplomacy, international relations, speaking in public, foreign policy analysis, art of negotiation, armed conflict and crisis management, scrutinizing the sensitivity of accurate analysis of the structure of the language of agreements and international originations’ resolutions, as well as the role of mass media in shaping culture, ideology and the techniques of deception and misleading of the public opinion.
 Finally, he has a keen interest in the sensitivity of the proper translating of political discourse resulting from variations of cultural, syntactic, semantic and pragmatic features of both English and Arabic.